ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 :::

-The first element after the double slash is an opaque identifier representing the content root.
+The first element after the double slash is an identifier representing the content root.
 It is interpreted as an authority component used for origin calculation, which provides necessary isolation between security contexts of different content trees.

 Example: